-Today is a day of celebration and joy as we mark the very first official Texas Chicken Fried Steak Day.
+Today is a day of celebration and joy as we mark the official Texas Chicken Fried Steak Day.
 The day’s founder, Jeffrey Yarbrough, said on this auspicious occasion, “I am honored to have worked closely with restaurateurs Tom Perini and Ralph Sheffield to elevate this savory southern dish that reflects our state history.
 Besides my wife and kids as the loves of my life, creating the official Texas Chicken Fried Steak Day has been a dream come true and makes me so proud to be a Texan.”

 Allgood’s CFS, the most stolen photgraph we have taken

 Allgood Café: The Deep Ellum Mecca of CFS offers their steak fashioned from tenderloin simple with a side of mashed and a choice of fresh veggie.
 Possibly the best in DFW hands down.

 Ellen’s: This CFS comes with sausage gravy and a few sides for good measure.
 Ellen’s features brunch all day and has an extensive menu.
 And what Texan doesn’t love a webite called Gritsrule.com?

 Tillman’s Roadhouse: We love this CFS made tasty with a side of whipped potatoes, bacon -braised green beans and poblano gravy.
 Plus you can have table-side S’mores!
 Yessir.

 Coffee House Cafe: Who doesn’t love a good chicken fried steak and eggs?
 This CFS is house-made with a slab of sirloin for extra beefy flavor.
 Drop in any time today for their buy one get one free offer.
 Tell ’em we sent you.

 Stampede 66: For those wishing to upscale their celebration, Stephan Pyles lays it on thick and quite pretty.
 This is so good you will want to take your mother-in-law with you.